briqNFT/briq-protocol/README.md

 ## Setup

 Make a python virtual env and install the requirements.
-You may need to reinstall lask-parser (for some reason).